reagent-project/reagent/README.md

-# Cloact
+# Reagent

 A simple [ClojureScript](http://github.com/clojure/clojurescript) interface to [React](http://facebook.github.io/react/).

-[Cloact](http://holmsand.github.io/cloact/) provides a way to write efficient React components using (almost) nothing but plain ClojureScript functions.
+[Reagent](http://holmsand.github.io/reagent/) provides a way to write efficient React components using (almost) nothing but plain ClojureScript functions.

-To use Cloact you add this to your dependencies in `project.clj`:
+To use Reagent you add this to your dependencies in `project.clj`:

-    [cloact "0.1.0"]
+    [reagent "0.1.0"]

 You also need to include react.js itself.
 One way to do this is to add

-    :preamble ["cloact/react.js"]
+    :preamble ["reagent/react.js"]

-to the *:compiler* section of project.clj, as shown in the examples directory (or "cloact/react.min.js" in production).
+to the *:compiler* section of project.clj, as shown in the examples directory (or "reagent/react.min.js" in production).
 You could also add

     <script src="http://fb.me/react-0.8.0.js"></script>